• Wed. Dec 24th, 2025

 • Verify how VAT is handled and if there are any extra service charges or gratuities.

-• Establish if there are any contingencies in place for rain or extreme heat heat on the day.
+• Establish if there are any contingencies in place for rain or extreme heat on the day.

 • Establish whether there is a chance that the venue may host other functions on the same day.

-OTHER CONSIDERATIONS & PLANNING PHASES
+PLANNING PHASES

 9 Months In Advance: This is the time to choose and then book a photographer, videographer, florist, cake, caterer, DJ or live band, and any transport that may be needed on the day.
-Some venues offer recommendations and, in some cases, also help to make these arrangements.
+Most venues offer recommendations and, in some cases, also help to make these arrangements.
 They do this by offering several add-ons to their wedding reception packages.
 In any event, several local businesses will supply all the needs for most wedding receptions across the island.

 6 Months In Advance: This is the time to make arrangements for the wedding dress and to take suit fittings.
 The local climate should be considered, and light fabrics for heat should be chosen.
+Several local businesses offer a hire service for wedding attire.

 LEGAL REQUIREMENTS & PAPERWORK

 Although the paperwork required is generally the same for both civil and religious weddings on the island, there are some subtle differences for each process.
-Extra time should eb set aside for document legalisation, and translations for any non-residents of Cyprus.
+Extra time should be set aside for document legalisation and translations for any non-residents of Cyprus.
 The planning period to obtain all of the required paperwork is usually between 1 and 2 months, but some visas or consular processes can take longer.
 With this in mind, it may be a good idea to involve a local legal expert to handle all translations and apostilled documents.
 They will also coordinate with civil authorities and help file all of the required paperwork.

 It is also important to note that additional church requirements for religious ceremonies, may take a little longer to obtain.
 This is generally dependent on the chosen faith, as the Greek Orthodox Church follows a different process from the Roman Catholic Church.
 With this in mind, it may be a good idea to employ a local wedding planner to help navigate church approvals and all canonical requirements.